jsdotlua/jest-lua/src/jest-snapshot/README.md

     * `--lua.globals=UPDATESNAPSHOT="new"` to only create new snapshots, existing failing snapshots will continue to fail
 * We intentionally exclude inline snapshot testing as it introduces a lot of code complexity for not much added utility.
 * Major deviations on snapshot read/write implementation details because we handle reading snapshots through various Roblox-specific mechanisms like `ModuleScript`, `FileSystemService`, and `CoreScriptSyncService`.
-* New snapshot tests pass by default in Jest because snapshots get automatically created for tests that do not already have a snapshot written to file, Jest Roblox cannot do this because elevated permissions are required to write snapshots to file, therefore new snapshot tests fail by default (Jest Roblox tries to match against an empty snapshot) until a snapshot update is run.
+* New snapshot tests pass by default in Jest because snapshots get automatically created for tests that do not already have a snapshot written to file, Jest Lua cannot do this because elevated permissions are required to write snapshots to file, therefore new snapshot tests fail by default (Jest Lua tries to match against an empty snapshot) until a snapshot update is run.
 * Detailed implementation notes and deviations on snapshot handling for future reference:
     * Snapshots are written to file as a `.snap.lua` that can then be `require`'d as a valid `ModuleScript`.
 It exports a table with `{ [key] = "snapshot" }`.
     * The TestEZ runner writes and updates three pieces of information into a `JEST_TEST_CONTEXT` global state for Jest snapshots to access: